cryptohariseldon/ctm-wrapper/relayer/examples/WALLET_ADAPTER_README.md

 - Make sure you have sufficient SOL for transaction fees
 - For USDC swaps, ensure you have USDC tokens in your wallet
 - The relayer must be running and accessible from your browser
+- Always use the fixed examples to avoid transaction auto-submission issues